PascalCorpsman/fpc_atomic/README.md

 4.5 if you are a Linux user run the "Linux_sound_install_script.sh"
 6. start the game by executing "fpc_atomic" binary and enjoy

+## How do i get updates ?
+If there are updates of the engine available, the game will inform through a popup on startup.
+Click yes and your version will be updated automatically.

 ## Differences to the original
 Here are the differences between FPC Atomic and the original Atomic Bomberman:
 - Implementation in TCP (instead of slow IPX)